AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Global processing functions/Field processing functions.md

 ## e\_rename

-You can use the e\_rename function to rename a log field that matches the specified conditions.
+You can use the e\_rename function to rename the log fields that meet a specified condition.

 -   Syntax